Yuan-Honoka-Guo/BrowseWithMe/USAGE.md

 2. **Use on relevant pages**
    - The copilot provides better insights when the page relates to your task
    - Try analyzing multiple pages on the same topic to build context

-3. **Review browsing history**
-   - The copilot learns from your browsing patterns
-   - It can make connections between pages you've visited

 ## Content Script Features